A Complexity-Brightness Correlation in Gamma Ray Bursts: Data Analysis

 \subsection{The Estimation of the Trigger Efficiency}

-We estimated the trigger efficiency assuming that GRBs of near-threshold brightness do not differ in their temporal properties from stronger GRBs (which is not exactly true).
+We estimated the trigger efficiency assuming that GRBs of near-threshold count rate do not differ in their temporal properties from stronger GRBs (which is not exactly true).
 The procedure consists of the following steps:

 1. For a given peak count rate $P_0$, sample randomly one of the stronger bursts with a peak count rate $P> P_0$ of the same class (i.e., simple or complex) for which we are going to estimate the trigger efficiency and subtract the background thus extracting a pure signal.